 I applaud you for venturing down this shared leadership path.
 It’s a bold move, and I am rooting for you.
 I will not leave you hanging.
 I’ll continue to blog about this topic because it is my passion!
 There’s so much involved in doing this well, and I will continue to break it down piece by piece.
 Next week, I’ll be talking about getting teacher buy-in, so if that’s been a struggle for you, stay tuned!

 You know power with is better than power over, and the power game is not zero sum.
-In the words of Mary Church Terrell, and modernized by Emile Ares, let’s “lift as we climb.”
+In the words of Mary Church Terrell, and recently popularized by Emilie Aries, let’s “lift as we climb.”
 Keep up the awesome, leaders.

 Leave a Reply.

 For transcripts of episodes (and the option to search for terms in transcripts), click here!

 Time for Teachership is now a proud member of the...

 Lindsay Lyons (she/her) is an educational justice coach who works with teachers and school leaders to inspire educational innovation for racial and gender justice, design curricula grounded in student voice, and build capacity for shared leadership.
 Lindsay taught in NYC public schools, holds a PhD in Leadership and Change, and is the founder of the educational blog and podcast, Time for Teachership.